prosper-20/H-STORES/memphis.md

 Over the years, several message brokers have sprung up.
 Here are some popular and effective ones. **Memphis, NATS Jetstream, Apache Kafka, RabbitMQ, and Amazon SQS.**

 **Here are some main features:**
 - **Memphis**: Memphis is the future of conventional message brokers.
-It offers an ecosystem that supports reliable and rapid development of queue-based applications that involve large volumes of data, modern protocols etc. Looking for a simple, cloud-native and robust message broker? **Memphis** is your best bet.
+It offers an ecosystem that supports the reliable and rapid development of queue-based applications that involve large volumes of data, modern protocols, etc. Looking for a simple, cloud-native and robust message broker? **Memphis** is your best bet.

 - **Kafka**: Kafka is an open-source, distributed event streaming platform that is used as a replacement for conventional message brokers.
 The key features of Kafka are high scalability, high availability, low latency, and permanent storage.